 Select Prior Authorization (PAR).

-A provider's name will be selected automatically if they are submitting on their own behalf, or if a user is only delegated to draft requests on behalf of one health care provider.
-If a delegated user drafts requests for multiple providers, they must select the provider's name from a list of providers.
+A provider's name will be selected automatically if they are submitting on their own behalf, or if a user is only delegated to submit requests on behalf of one health care provider.
+If a delegated user submits requests for multiple providers, they must select the provider's name from a list of providers.

 If the provider only has one medical license, the form will automatically fill in the license information.
 If there is more than one medical license, select the correct license from the drop-down list.